WCY-dt/EasyTransfer/README.md

 1. [Fork](https://github.com/WCY-dt/EasyTransfer/fork) this project.

-2. Import the entire project into [glitch](https://glitch.com/) or your own server.
+2. Click the button below to import the entire project into [glitch](https://glitch.com/).

     [![Remix on Glitch](https://cdn.glitch.com/2703baf2-b643-4da7-ab91-7ee2a2d00b5b%2Fremix-button.svg)](https://glitch.com/edit/#!/import/github/WCY-dt/EasyTransfer)

-    > This project also provides an automated deployment script.
-You only need to create a new project in Glitch and run the following command in the project's console:
+    > You can also choose to use the automated deployment script provided by this project.
+All you need to do is create a new project in Glitch and run the following command in the project's console:
     >
     > ```shell
     > git config receive.denyCurrentBranch ignore
     > ```
     >
-    > Then set Secrets `GLITCH_GIT_URL` in GitHub to the Git URL of your Glitch project.
+    > Then set up Secrets in GitHub and set `GLITCH_GIT_URL` to the Git URL of your Glitch project.
     >
-    > Whenever you push code to the `main` branch, GitHub Actions will automatically synchronize the code to the Glitch project.
+    > Whenever you push code to the `main` branch, GitHub Actions will automatically sync the code to the Glitch project.

+3. The changes you may need to make to the code include:

-3. Modify `signalServerUrl` and `iceServers` in [`./client/src/stores/connect.js`](https://github.com/WCY-dt/EasyTransfer/blob/main/client/src/stores/connect.js) to your own addresses if needed.
+    - **IceServers**: modify `iceServers` in [`./client/src/stores/connect.js`](./client/src/stores/setting.ts) to your own STUN and TURN server addresses;
+    - **SignalServerUrl**: modify `VITE_SIGNAL_SERVER_URL` in [`./client/.env.production`](./client/.env.production) to your own signaling server address;
+    - You may also need to modify `VITE_SIGNAL_SERVER_URL` in [`./client/.env.development`](./client/.env.development) to use a different signaling server address in the development environment to avoid conflicts with the production environment.

 4. Open GitHub Pages and select the `gh-pages` branch as the source.
+GitHub Actions will automatically build and deploy.

 ## TODO